adwelly/mary/README.md

-A repository to demonstrate git.
+A repository to demonstrate git via Mary Had a Little Lamb.